hectorRod101/Instagram_Bot/README.md

 - If you don't have [Selenium](https://pypi.org/project/selenium/) installed.</br></br>
 Depending on Browser:
 - If you don't have [ChromeDrive](https://chromedriver.chromium.org) installed.
-- Look into [ChromeDrive](https://chromedriver.chromium.org/getting-started) documentation how to setup.
+- Look into [ChromeDrive](https://chromedriver.chromium.org/getting-started) documentation how to setup.</br>
 -> Make sure to move Drive into main project folder.

 - If you have the correct version of Python, you can run the program in the command prompt / terminal.